Kysumi/dyno-table/README.md

 When you use generic names like `gsi1`, `gsi2`, `gsi3`, you create several problems:

-- **🧠 Cognitive Load**: Developers must remember what each index does
+- **Cognitive Load**: Developers must remember what each index does
-- **📚 Poor Documentation**: Code doesn't self-document its purpose
+- **Poor Documentation**: Code doesn't self-document its purpose
-- **🐛 Error-Prone**: Easy to use the wrong index for a query
+- **Error-Prone**: Easy to use the wrong index for a query
-- **👥 Team Friction**: New team members struggle to understand data access patterns
+- **Team Friction**: New team members struggle to understand data access patterns
-- **🔄 Maintenance Issues**: Refactoring becomes risky and unclear
+- **Maintenance Issues**: Refactoring becomes risky and unclear

 ### The Solution: Meaningful Method Names